Vishalmast/air_traffic_India/README.md

 Results
-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at the post available at https://medium.com/@kumarvishalmast/can-you-guess-the-month-indians-fly-the-most-c543eafeddad?sk=f1e045f5fafbbbd842af10b9b3ba2f83

 Licensing, Authors, Acknowledgements
 Must give credit to Kaggle for the data.
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
+You can find the Licensing for the data and other descriptive information at the Kaggle.